Submission Preparation Checklist

 Experiments on human subjects:

 Indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration in its current version.
 If doubt exists whether the research was conducted in accordance with the Helsinki Declaration, explain the rationale for the approach and demonstrate that the institutional review body explicitly approved the doubtful aspects of the study.
+Confirm that subjects were properly instructed and gave written consent to participate.
+Ensure that patient privacy and anonymity is fully protected.

 - chemicals: source (company), purity, dilutions, diluent